Walk/Zeta Correspondence: Introduction

 In our previous paper \cite{KomatsuEtAl2021}, we studied a relation between the Grover walk and the zeta function based on the Konno-Sato theorem \cite{KonnoSato} and called this relation ``Grover/Zeta Correspondence".
 More precisely, we gave explicit formulas for the generalized zeta function and the generalized Ihara zeta function corresponding to the Grover walk with F-type and the positive-support version of the Grover walk with F-type on the vertex-transitive regular graph by the Konno-Sato theorem, respectively.
 The Grover walk is one of the most well-investigated quantum walks (QWs) inspired by the famous Grover algorithm.
 The QW is a quantum counterpart of the correlated random walk (CRW) which has the random walk (RW) as a special model.
 In fact, the CRW is the RW with memory.
 As for the QW, see \cite{Konno2008, ManouchehriWang, Portugal, Venegas} and as for the CRW and the RW, see \cite{Konno2009, Spitzer}, for example.

 In this paper, we extend the Grover walk with F-type and the positive-support version of the Grover walk with F-type to a class of walks with both F- and M-types by using not the Konno-Sato theorem but a method of the Fourier transform for the case of the $d$-dimensional torus.
 Our class contains QWs and CRWs.
 Moreover, we can treat the open quantum random walk (OQRW) which has the CRW as a special model.
 Concerning the OQRW, see \cite{AttalEtAl2012b, AttalEtAl2012a}, for example.
 We call this kind of the zeta function the {\em walk-type} zeta function and call such a relationship ``Walk/Zeta Correspondence", corresponding to the above mentioned ``Grover/Zeta Correspondence".
+For the convenience of readers, we give a brief review of Grover/Zeta Correspondence presented by our previous paper \cite{KomatsuEtAl2021} in Appendix A.

 The rest of this paper is organized as follows.
 In Section \ref{sec02}, we define the $2d$-state discrete time walk on the $d$-dimensional torus.
 Moreover, we explain a method of the Fourier transform for the walk.
 Section \ref{sec03} introduces the walk-type zeta function and presents our main results.
-In Section \ref{sec04}, we consider walks on the one-dimensional torus and give important examples such as QWs, CRWs, RWs, and OQRWs.
+In Section \ref{sec04}, we consider walks on the one-dimensional torus and give important models such as QWs, CRWs, RWs, and OQRWs.
+In Section \ref{secex}, we treat specific examples for QWs and CRWs.
 Section \ref{sec05} is devoted to the two-dimensional model.
 Finally, in Section \ref{sec06}, we deal with the higher-dimensional model.
 One of the interesting future problems might be to extend the torus to a suitable class of graphs for which we can use a similar method based on the Fourier analysis.